xcube-dev/xcube/docs/source/cubeconv.md

        for applying the colour bar.
 If not provided, minimum and maximum default to `valid_min`, `valid_max`.
 If neither are provided, minimum and maximum default to `0` and `1`.
+* Non-Cube Data variables:
+  * Consists of all data variables that are not cube data variables as described above
+  * MAY have any dimensionality, including no dimensions at all

 ### WGS84 Schema (extends Basic)